edgeryders/edgesense/README.md

     - Share of User Generated Comments in period
     - Share of Team/User Generated Comments in period
 - if no username and password are specified then the script assumes that the remote file is openly accessible i.e. it uses no authentication when downloading the files.
+- if no admin roles are specified the deafult behaviour is to consider part of the moderators team any user who has a *non empty* roles field

 ### Output json files